impactLens/greetingsServices/README.md

 - [ ]  Emotional range: Highly sensitive
 - [ ]  Invitation at my home: Open for all
 - [ ]  Vocal pitch: Minor chord
-- [ ]  Dress: Festive and cheerful but nevermind
+- [ ]  Dress: Festive and cheerful but nevermin
 </details>

 <details>